leetreveil/pys3upload/README.rst

                             aws secret key
       -d DATA, --data=DATA  the data to upload to s3 -- if left blank will be read from STDIN
+      -t THREADS, --threads=THREADS
+                            number of threads to use while uploading in parallel

 Module
 ------